geoffrey-young/pika-filament-buffer/README.md

 | ecas connector                                                           | 12           | 18           | 24            |
 | [10x3 disc magnet with 3mm hole](#a-note-on-magnets) (optional)          | 12-24        | 18-36        | 24-48         |
 | PTFE/FEP 4mm OD x (2.5mm or 3.0mm ID) tubing                             | variable     | variable     | variable      |

+note that all of the m3x8 screw holes are long enough to accept m3x10

 plus mounting hardware if you want to use the bottom bracket to mount the array on something.